hayatoito/google-step-tsp/README.md

 Feel free to submit, or continue working on this assignment past next Friday.
 I will go over the results in class next week, so if you want to show off how well you did on the leaderboard, submit by classtime!

-You can also enter the visualizer URL so that other studnets can see how your salesperson is visiting each city.

-Please try to publish your code, via `git push`, as often as possible so that other students can see your code.

 ## What’s included in the assignment